valkyrie-fnd/valkyrie-site/README.md

 ### Generate docs
 ```
+yarn clean-api-docs
 yarn gen-api-docs
 ```
-This command generates md documentation for openapi specifications.
-Requires valkyrie to be present on the system
+These commands generates md documentation for openapi specifications.
+Requires Valkyrie to be present on the system

 ```
 yarn gen-provider-docs
 ```
-This command generates md documentation from provider modules inside valkyrie.
-Requires valkyrie to be present on the system
+This command generates md documentation from provider modules inside Valkyrie.
+Requires Valkyrie to be present on the system
 ### Deployment

 Update version in `package.json` and then push a tag with the same version number with the format `v1.2.3`.
 This will trigger a build of the site and push it to GCS.